(Updated Oct. 20, 2025)

 Rockies revival

-With Baylor continuing to work with him, Galarraga was the 1993 National League batting champion, hitting .370 for the Rockies.
-He also produced 22 home runs, 98 RBI and a .403 on-base percentage in 120 games.
+With Baylor continuing to guide him, Galarraga was the 1993 National League batting champion, hitting .370 for the Rockies.
+He produced 22 home runs, 98 RBI and a .403 on-base percentage in 120 games.